 “I've had only positives,” Nyla says about her experience working with CompHealth.
 “In my experience, all departments are organized and extremely helpful.”

-Like most occupational therapists, Nyla is thorough.
+, Nyla is thorough.
 Before she even began working with CompHealth, she did her homework.
 “I did my research and talked to other therapists who had traveling experience.
 CompHealth was rated highly with regard to support of employees, housing, licensure assistance and process, general integrity, and contract standards.”

 As someone who’s been in travel occupational therapy for several years, she stresses the importance of relationships for a positive travel experience.
 “Maintain good communication with your CompHealth rep and current work assignment supervisor,” Nyla says.
 “And speak up when you need help.”